Holiday Academy Outdoor Forest school groups Covid-19 Pandemic Policy and Procedures March 2 2021

 - The leader will have set up a visual guide to indicate where the queue should start – please respect that and understand that some families will be strictly adhering to social distancing for personal reasons.

-o Where several children are picked up at the same time asking parents to stay away from others whilst their children are bought to them by a member of staff
+o Where several children are picked up at the same time, the children will be brought to them by a member of staff.

 o We will ask parents to support us by:

-- Remaining at drop off / pick up and a staff member will collect / bring children to them
+- Remaining distanced at drop off / pick up so a staff member will collect / bring children to them

 - Having packed lunches and water bottles packed separately to children’s spare clothes rucksack; this will make it easier for children who have to carry their own.
 Please give a thought to too heavy lunch bags and heavy Tupperware, and difficult items to open.